Curity OAuth customization using plugins

 Data SourcesInteracting with custom data sources and credential stores

-The cleanest way to manage this type of customization is to do so within the IAM system, rather than coding complex workarounds at the application level.
+The cleanest way to manage this type of concern is to use the authorization server's extensibility features, rather than coding complex workarounds at the application level.

 Managing Extensibility

-There are three main levels for customizing the Curity Identity Server, from enhancing the look and feel, to writing scripts, to implementing Java plugins.
+There are three main levels for customizing the Curity Identity Server, from enhancing the look and feel, to writing scripts, to using the plugin SDK.

 Look and Feel

-Companies often want an early focus on login branding, to customize the Look and Feel.
+It is common to want to customize the Look and Feel of login screens presented to your users.
 In the Curity Identity Server this can be done in a basic way using the Admin UI, or more detailed HTML customizations can be made via the UI Builder.
-This typically involves only changes to CSS assets.
+Most commonly this only requires CSS-related changes.

 Scripting

 Later on, to control authentication and token issuing, Scripting is used.
-This requires code, but it is implemented with only simple JavaScript procedures.
+This requires code, but you only write simple JavaScript procedures.
 The scripted logic can also interact with infrastructure, such as sending custom HTTP requests or connecting to data sources.

 Plugins